Attorney: Hernandez hinted at suicide weeks before his death

-Army said Kennedy also is entitled to see one of three handwritten notes Hernandez left when he died because Kennedy believes it was intended for him.
+Army said Kennedy also is entitled to see one of three handwritten notes the former New England Patriots tight end left when he died because Kennedy believes it was intended for him.

 Hernandez's lawyer has said no note was left to any inmate.
-Prison officials haven't commented on the notes, which were turned over to Hernandez's family, along with other writings found in the cell.
+Prison officials haven't commented on the notes, which were turned over to Hernandez's family.

 Kennedy also is seeking a $47,000, custom-made watch that he says Hernandez verbally gifted to him on his birthday last summer, his lawyer said.